Follow the step by step process or choose what situation that best describes you:

 Three major areas are tested in the LSAT:

-The fee to take the LSAT is $160 (as of April 2012).
-You may pay this fee online by credit card at registration, or by mailing a check or money order to the Law School Admission Council, 662 Penn Street, Newtown, PA 18940.
+The fee to take the LSAT is $190 (as of December 2018).
+You may pay this fee online by credit card at registration.

 Receiving Your Score

 The Law School Admission Council will email your scores to you three weeks post-exam.
 The lowest possible LSAT score is 120, and the highest, 180.
 If for some reason you wish to cancel your LSAT scores on exam day, a box on the answer sheet may be checked.
-If you decide up to six days after the test to cancel your scores, this may be done so in writing by mailing the Law School Admission Council, Score Cancellation, 662 Penn Street, PO BOX 2000-T, Newtown, PA 18940-0995 or by faxing your cancellation request to 215-968-1277.
-The LSAC will email you once they have canceled your scores.
+If you decide up to six days after the test to cancel your scores, this may be done so online via your LSAT account.

 You may take the LSAT a maximum of three times every two years, even if you cancel your scores.
-To request to take the exam more than three times in 24 months, email an attachment to LSACinfo@LSAC.org requesting the date you would like to retake the LSAT, or fax your request to 215-968-1277.
-The LSAC will email you with their decision to deny or approve your request to retake the test.
+Special requests to take the exam more than three times in 24 months will be handled online.

 Credential Assembly Service